COPY¶

 Copy to a different FoundationDB cluster¶

-Export all the data.
+Export all the data with an incremented incarnation.
 Use setMaxRows to keep it within a single transaction.

 Connect to a different cluster, and with the resulting blobs from the export, break it into lists, and import.
 You may need to respond to errors, and import smaller lists within a transaction.